These tips have been compiled using resources from:

-If you would like the Center for Marriage, Family, and Life to provide a workshop to train your staff and hospitality teams, please contact us at firstname.lastname@example.org.
+If you would like the Office for Evangelization to provide a workshop to train your staff and hospitality teams, please contact us at firstname.lastname@example.org.

 It is important to remember that sometimes the disability isn’t obvious, as in the case of some intellectual/developmental disabilities or mental illnesses.
 If you observe behavior that you don’t understand, it is good to remain aware for possible need of assistance and be nonjudgmental.

 Click here for our recommendations for becoming more of a welcoming community for persons with disabilities.